compact-disc/Status/README.md

 I have the subdomain [status.cdero.com](http://status.cdero.com) pointed to my data center and then Apache takes care of it from there.
 I try to keep as many ports closed as possible on my network to the public to using the reverse proxy has allowed me to keep port 8080 closed.

+I would later like to move this application off site or on a Raspberry Pi that is separate from my production machines to monitor everything.
+This way if the production web server goes down the status site does not go down with it and services can be accurately be monitored.

 ### TODO
 - Fix ESXi hosts not being pinged when they are live.
 (Potentially a networking issue or the host itself)